ibm-cloud-docs/containers/cs_istio_custom_gateway_helm.md

 1. View the configuration options.

-    c.
+    a.
 Show the values.

     ```sh
     helm show values istio/gateway --version 1.24.6
     ```
     {: pre}

-    d.
+    b.
 Review the possible keys that could display.

     ```yaml
         name: # The gateway deployment's and service's name